bobby-waitung-lo/financial-performance-data-analysis-Power-BI-Dashboard/README.md

 # Financial Performance Dashboard - Power BI Analysis

 ## Project Overview
-This Power BI dashboard analyzes financial performance using the "Financial Sample.xlsx" dataset, which includes sales, profit, units sold, discounts, and other metrics across customer segments, products, countries, and time periods (2013-2014).
+This Power BI dashboard analyzes financial performance using the "Financial Sample.xlsx" dataset, which includes sales, profit, units sold, discounts, and other metrics across customer segments, products, and countries in 2014.
 The dashboard is designed to provide actionable insights for business stakeholders to optimize sales strategies, improve profitability, and identify growth opportunities.

-The project consists of five key pages:
+The project consists of 7 key pages:
 1. **Overview Page**: High-level snapshot of sales, profit, and units sold by segment, product, and country.
-2. **Trends Page**: Time-based analysis of sales, profit, and units sold to identify seasonal patterns and growth trends.
-3. **Discount Impact Page**: Evaluation of how discounts affect sales volume and profitability.
-4. **Product Analysis Page**: Comparison of product performance (Carretera, Montana, Paseo, Velo, VTT, Amarilla) to inform product strategy.
+2. **Product Analysis Page**: Comparison of product performance (Carretera, Montana, Paseo, Velo, VTT, Amarilla) to inform product strategy.
-5. **Regional Analysis Page**: Geographic analysis of performance across countries (Canada, Germany, France, Mexico, United States).
+3. **Regional Analysis Page**: Geographic analysis of performance across countries (Canada, Germany, France, Mexico, United States).
+4. **Segment Analysis Page**: Customer segment analysis of of sales, profit, COGS, and average profit margin.
+5. **Discount Impact Page**: Evaluation of how discounts affect sales volume and profitability.
+6. **Trends Page**: Time-based analysis of sales, profit, and units sold to identify seasonal patterns and growth trends.
+7. **Summary Page**: Key insights and actionable recommendations.

 ## Dataset
 The "Financial Sample.xlsx" dataset contains the following key fields: